This Twitter stream lists extracts from a series of article in the ‘Liverpool Echo’, all unquestioningly accepting the relentless bogeyman meme.

 As readers of this blog would be aware, I maintain an ongoing interest in the operation of the AHRC (example).
 That being the case I periodically check the relevant social media accounts to maintain an awareness of what is being said and done, and occasionally to comment.

-The other day I was surprised to discover this notice upon attempting to view the Twitter stream of the Sex-Discrimination Commissioner, Kate Jenkins:
+The other day I was surprised to discover this notice upon attempting to view the Twitter stream of the (now former) Sex-Discrimination Commissioner, Kate Jenkins:

 I looked at my most recent tweets to Ms Jenkins to see if I had inadvertently stepped over the line re: civility.
 This is what I found: